-In fact, MAP means that a manufacturer has the right to determine the minimum advertised price according to which retailers are allowed to sell his product.
-In other words, if the retailer violates this rule, the manufacturer may request to cease the business relationship.
+In fact, MAP means that a manufacturer has the right to determine the minimum advertised price according to which retailers are allowed to sell their product.
+In other words, if the retailer makes some advertised price violations, the manufacturer may request to cease the business relationship.

 Of course, every country has its own legal regulations, so it would be good to learn more about the MAP regulations in your country.
 You can read more about it in our blog: What is Minimal Advertised Price (MAP) and why is it so important?

 However, let’s return to the more important question.
 Why is the MAP so important after all?

 Customers tend to compare the products before making a purchase.
 During that process, they usually connect the price with quality.

 If you’re looking to buy a product, but you’re not so familiar with it, then you’re probably thinking along these lines: “it’s very cheap, probably it won’t last long.
 There must be a reason why this one is more expensive, it’s certainly of better quality”.